If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-Brian Kilmeade was born May 7, 1964 in Long Island, New York.
-His mother, Marie, and father James, had two other children: Jim and Steven.
-Brian was the middle child.
-When Brian's father, James, died suddenly in 1979, Marie was a single mother who went back to work full time and raised three teenagers.
-When she died on September 12, 2018, her obituary listed her as "one of America's original soccer moms."
-Indeed, Brian is a lifelong soccer fan, playing throughout his education and career and currently coaching in his spare time.
+Brian Kilmeade was born on May 7, 1964, in Long Island, New York.
+He is the middle of three sons born to Marie and James Kilmeade, with brothers Jim and Steven.
+After the sudden passing of his father in 1979, Brian's mother returned to full-time work to support the family.
+When she passed away on September 12, 2018, her obituary fittingly described her as “one of America's original soccer moms.”
+A lifelong soccer enthusiast, Kilmeade played the sport throughout his youth and continues to serve as a coach in his spare time.

-Brian graduated from Massapequa High School in 1982 before moving on to Long Island University C.W.
-Post in Brookville, New York.
-There he graduated with a Bachelor of Arts in Communications with a minor in Political Science in 1986.
+He graduated from Massapequa High School in 1982 and went on to earn a Bachelor of Arts in Communications with a minor in Political Science from Long Island University C.W.
+Post in Brookville, New York, in 1986.

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc